 All are welcome to our programs (keeping in mind some are for a particular audience only).
 We are working on making our programs more accessible.
 Here’s how:

-If you have mobility issues, all our online content is available to you.
-And when we do go back to in person events, both our office (for workshops and counselling) and our support groups (at the JGH) are wheelchair accessible.
+- If you have mobility issues, all our online content is available to you.
+As for our in person events, our office (for workshops and counselling) is wheelchair accessible.

 It is enough of a challenge to be a family caregiver or someone living with a mental illness.
 You shouldn’t have to also worry about accessibility to services.
 We are a small team, so we do what we can, but we are always looking to improve!
 If you have any ideas or comments, email email@example.com.